zhourrr/kernel-dev/notes/kernel-source/setting-up-vscode-and-clangd.md

 - To compare the git history of files, you can use git plugin which resides in the source control view.
 - You can search through commits in the git panel.
 For example, to find commits written by "John" that have "fix unit test" in the commit message, you can type: `author: john message: fix unit test`.
 - It is recommended to set **VSCode** as the default editor for git: `git config --global core.editor "code --wait"`.
 For example, you can visualize and configure interactive rebase operations with a visual editor.
 - You can set **Files: exclude** in the settings to hide specific files or folders.
-This setting might also be respected by some other plugins, e.g., workspace search and some language servers. **VSCode** can also ignore ** ignore** files.
+This setting might also be respected by some other plugins, e.g., workspace search and some language servers. **VSCode** can also ignore **.ignore** files.

 ## Debugger